chestwood96/ActuallyLinearFilamentWidthSensor/README.md

 **Congratulation the sensor is built**

-Stick some filament in it, check if the bearings are running smoothy and the plunger closes up right once you pull it back out.
+Stick some filament in it, check if the bearings are running smoothy and the plunger closes up correctly once you pull it back out.

 # Installation

 ## Wiring
 ![Sensor pins](Images/SensorPins.jpg)
-**If you are somehow still on a platform with 5V IO pins (atmel based boards for example like ramps and the old creality boards, if in doubt measure the voltage on the SDA pin before connecting) you are going to need a level shifter for SDA and SCL**
+**If you are somehow still on a platform with 5V IO pins you are going to need a level shifter for SDA and SCL.
+Examples include ATMEL based boards like ramps and the old creality boards.
+If in doubt measure the voltage on the SDA pin before connecting.**

 Find an available I2C port on yur mainboard and connect the sensor to it.
-While you can theoretically use any pins with software I2C, I recommend using HW I2C since the senor produces quite a bit of i2c traffic which would take up quite a lot of the mcus compute power.
+While you can theoretically use any pins with software I2C, I recommend using HW I2C since the sensor produces quite a bit of I2C traffic which would take up quite a lot of the MCUs computing power.

 For example I use the I2C port on PB8 and PB9 on the octopus pro.
 ![Octopus pro i2c](Images/OctopusPins.jpg)

-Alternatively you could use a separate microcontroller like a pi pico or stm32 bluepill or anything else supported by klipper if you do not have any i2c pins available on your current board.
+Alternatively you could use a separate microcontroller like a Pi Pico, STM32 bluepill or anything else supported by Klipper.

 Simply connect the pins on the sensor to the corresponding ones on your board (GND to GND, 3.3V to 3.3V, SDA to SDA and SCL to SCL).